pgraham/opal/README.md

-# Companion class generator for PHP
+# O-pal: Companion class generator for PHP

 Generate and instantiate PHP companion objects.
 Companion objects are genated based on two inputs, a class definition and a companion object